-Without a doubt, seeing and photographing the city from the Skywalk is one of the most popular of all Boston tourism activities.
-You'll usually find plenty of Boston locals there as well.
+Without a doubt, observing and photographing the city from the Skywalk is one of Boston's top visitor activities.

-Here's a quick overview of three popular up-in-the-sky Boston observation venues.
+Here's a quick overview of the four popular up-in-the-sky Boston observation venues you may want to explore.

 The Prudential Center Skywalk is Boston's best known observatory.
 Soaring 749 feet high, Pru Center is the 2nd tallest skyscraper in the city.
 Although the 790 foot high John Hancock Tower is taller, its observation deck has been closed since September 11, 2001.